 Mr. Hoover also discussed the capital investment planning and cost estimating processes associated with the Compliance Projects and the TDSIC Plan.
-He testified CEI South employs a standardized, robust planning and budgeting process that engages stakeholders from integrity management, field operations, fleet, facilities, finance, and engineering to develop and maintain the capital investment plan, which includes the Compliance and TDSIC Projects.
-Mr. Hoover also provided an in-depth description of the methodology CEI South used to develop the cost estimates for the work orders that make up the Compliance and TDSIC Projects in this Cause.
+He testified CEI North employs a standardized, robust planning and budgeting process that engages stakeholders from integrity management, field operations, fleet, facilities, finance, and engineering to develop and maintain the capital investment plan, which includes the Compliance and TDSIC Projects.
+Mr. Hoover also provided an in-depth description of the methodology CEI North used to develop the cost estimates for the work orders that make up the Compliance and TDSIC Projects in this Cause.
 He explained that projects planned to be completed in the first year were designed to an Association for the Advancement of Cost Engineering ("AACE") Class 2 cost estimate criteria and the remaining projects were designed to an AACE Class 4 estimate criteria.
 Mr. Hoover testified this level of detail is consistent with the "best estimate" requirements of the TDSIC Statute.
-He testified CEI South also engaged external engineering firms to assist in the development of some of the cost estimates.
+He testified CEI North also engaged external engineering firms to assist in the development of some of the cost estimates.

 Mr. Hoover discussed the concepts of escalation and contingency and explained how these costs were incorporated into the cost estimates.
-With respect to escalation, Mr. Hoover testified CEI South used an escalation factor of 2.4% per year starting in 2023 to account for inflation of material, labor, and services costs.
-With respect to contingency, Mr. Hoover testified appropriate levels of contingencies were added to each project cost estimate depending on the completeness of the work scope and detailed engineering and complexity of the individual project.
+With respect to escalation, Mr. Hoover testified CEI North used an escalation factor of 2.4% per year starting in 2023 to account for inflation of material, labor, and services costs.
+With respect to contingency, Mr. Hoover testified appropriate levels of contingencies were added to each project cost estimate depending on the completeness of the work scope and detailed engineering and the complexity of the individual project.
 He testified it is important to include contingency in cost estimates to provide accurate and complete estimates, noting it is a common estimating practice to include both contingency and the application of class estimate ranges.

-Mr. Hoover explained how the eligible TDSIC projects are justified by the incremental benefits attributable to the TDSIC Plan.
-He testified the total estimated cost of the safety and reliability project is \$37 million.
-He stated the two storage field compressor installations account for approximately 39% of the estimated costs, which are necessary to provide redundancy to existing decades-old compression equipment.
-He further testified the Vanderburgh Industrial Park to U.S. 41 pipeline project directly supports growth in the park and development along the U.S. 41 corridor north of Evansville.
-He testified that beyond these larger work orders, the TDSIC Plan provides multiple safety, reliability, and economic benefits to employees, customers, and the communities CEI South serves.
+Mr. Hoover explained how the eligible TDSIC Projects are justified by the incremental benefits attributable to the TDSIC Plan.
+He testified the estimated costs of the TDSIC Projects total \$419 million, of which \$362 million is for the safety and reliability project.
+He testified regarding the incremental benefits associated with the Lafayette Area safety and reliability work orders, the two Greenfield work orders, and the other larger TDSIC Plan safety and reliability work orders.
+Mr. Hoover testified that beyond these larger work orders, the TDSIC Plan provides multiple safety, reliability, and economic benefits to employees, customers, and the communities CEI North serves.